Open-CMSIS-Pack/cpackget/README.md

 Note that for adding packs via PDSC files is not possible to provide an URL as input.
 Only local files are allowed.

+### Listing installed packs

+One could get a list of all installed packs by running the list command:
+* `cpackget list`

+This will include all packs that got installed via `cpackget add` command, including packs that were added via PDSC file.

+There are also a couple of flags that allow listing extra information.

+List all cached packs, that are present in the ".Download/" folder:
+* `cpackget list --cached`

+List all packs present in index.pidx:
+* `cpackget list --public`

 ### Accepting the End User License Agreement (EULA) from the command line

 Some packs come with licenses and by default cpackget will prompt the user for agreement.
 This can be avoided